PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-Now, let's update our **Our Team** `page.tsx` file to display utilize our populate logic that we learned about above.
+Now, let's update our **Our Team** `page.tsx` file to display and utilize the populate logic that we learned about above.

-To help us to accomplish this, we will install a new package called `qs`.
-This package will help us to construct our query string.
+To accomplish this, we will install a new package called `qs`.
+This package will help us construct our query string.

 You can install the package by running the following command: